 Two additional laser systems are critical for the future objectives of ATRAP.
-Both of these systems are operating in the laboratories of collaboration members.

-- 1. A continuous, coherent 121 nm Lyman alpha system is operating at the University of Mainz.
-It is intended for 3-dimensional cooling of trapped antihydrogen atoms, and for initial spectroscopy. - 2.
-A continuous 243 nm laser system is operating at Harvard.
+- 1. A continuous, coherent 121 nm Lyman alpha system has been developed at the University of Mainz.
+It is intended for 3-dimensional cooling of trapped antihydrogen atoms, and for initial spectroscopy.
+The installation of such a system at CERN is scheduled to begin in 2015. - 2.
+A continous 243 nm laser system was operated at Harvard.
 It will be used for for 1s-2s spectroscopy of trapped antihydrogen.
+Installation is scheduled to begin in 2015.